tdaylan/assos/README.md

-# Assos
+# assos

 ## Introduction
-Investigation of diffuse emission in the TESS Full Frame Images
+Pipeline to characterize diffuse emission in imaging data